DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 ---
 title: "Why does this site exist?"
-description: reasoning for this site.
+description: reasoning for this site
 date: 2024-10-08 00:00:00 +0100
 categories:
-tags: [site, softwaredevelopment]
+tags: [site, development]
 ---
 # Why does this site exist?